coreos/scripts/ROADMAP.md

  - Release new `amd64-rkt` images as new recommended flavor of CoreOS.
    Updates and support for the existing `amd64-usr` images will continue under the name *CoreOS Classic*.
+ - Initial ARM64 port.
+   - Should be able to boot a basic image in QEMU and on hardware.